andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>It is said that the bloodlust of these creatures is an unquenchable fire that burns within their undead hearts.
 The young and newly turned are slaves to this craving, often losing themselves in a frenzy at the mere scent of blood.
 But those who have walked the night for centuries, as well as those with indomitable focus and will, may learn to temper this fire.
 Those who do so possess the rare ability to conceal their monstrous nature, retracting and exposing their fangs at will—a sign that the monster within is held at bay, if only while the vampire allows.</p>
 </div>

-Ismark and Ireena don't recognize the excerpt, but Ireena recalls that Doru owned a copy of *Van Richten's Guide to Vampires*, which he loved.
+Ismark and Iván don't recognize the excerpt, but Iván recalls that Doru owned a copy of *Van Richten's Guide to Vampires*, which he loved.
 Neither is sure how this excerpt came to be in their guest room.
 ### Night at the Mansion
 That night, as the players rest in the mansion, each of them—including those who do not ordinarily sleep—are drawn into a shared dream.